rjbs/rjbs.github.io/_posts/2008-02-18-generating-mailtool-configuration-with-addex.md

 to write up an explanation after the nth conversation with a Close Personal Friend that went like this:

-    <rjbs> I'm so happy with Addex.
-It's one of the most useful things I've
+> rjbs: I'm so happy with Addex.
+It's one of the most useful things I've written.
-    written.
+>

-    <friend> What's Addex?
+> friend: What's Addex?

 Addex is a tool that turns address book information into mailtool configuration.
 It's a very simple program, most geared toward making it easy